LincolnVS/lincolnvs/README.md

 I'm Lincoln Schreiber, a computer engineer with a Master's in Applied Computing focused on Machine Learning.

-- 🔭 I'm currently working with Python, Reinforcement learningr and NLP
+- 🔭 I'm currently working with Python, Reinforcement learning and NLP
 - 🌱 I'm currently learning *Game Development* (Godot and Unity) and a lot of Artificial Intelligence
 - ✨ Fun fact: I love everything about games (play, test, dev, translate)